At a glance

 - Neuropsychologists (for brain processing and functioning testing)

-A private evaluation for learning and attention issues involves various types of tests.
+A private evaluation for learning and thinking differences involves various types of tests.
 It also includes a review of your child’s history and a conversation with and observation of your child.
 It can take a few testing sessions to finish and usually involves two main things:

 After your child has been tested, the professional will gather and analyze all the information.
 You’ll sit down together to talk about the results and get your questions answered.